 0% Intro APR on Balance Transfers 15 months

-However, if you happen to own a credit card that earns Ultimate Rewards® points, you can turn your Freedom Unlimited® cash back into points, effectively earning unlimited 1.5X Ultimate Rewards® points per $1 spent, which gives you an estimated 3.2¢ to 6¢ per-point value.
+However, if you happen to own a credit card that earns Ultimate Rewards® points, as cards #1 and #2 on this list do, you can turn your cash back into points, effectively earning unlimited 1.5X Ultimate Rewards® points per $1 spent with the Chase Freedom Unlimited®, which gives you an estimated 3.2¢ to 6¢ per-point value.

 The Costco Anywhere Visa® offers one of the highest flat cash back rewards rates for Costco purchases, providing 2% cash back at Costco and Costco.com.
 While the card itself has no annual fee, you’ll need to be a paid Costco member to apply for the card.

 - Earn 4% cash back on gas station purchases

 - Earn 3% cash back at restaurants and on qualifying travel-related purchases